yash6810/Sentilyze/README.md

 This script will:
 *   Fetch the latest news and price data for the specified ticker.
 *   Perform sentiment analysis and feature engineering.
-*   Train a `RandomForestClassifier` model with hyperparameter tuning.
+*   Train a `XGBClassifier` model with hyperparameter tuning.
 *   Save the trained model to the `models` directory.
 *   **Log all training results, including metrics, backtest data, feature importances, SHAP values, and the classification report, to MLflow.**
 *   Save all the training results (metrics, backtest data, feature importances, and SHAP values) to the `results` directory.